In order to apply for positions, please LOGIN HERE with your UCSB NetID

 - Pitch at least three (3) story ideas per quarter.

-- Responsible for interacting with Section Editors and copy team regularly for feedback on articles in a timely fashion.
+- Responsible for interacting with Section Editors regularly for feedback on articles in a timely fashion.

 Website: https://tqcomm.as.ucsb.edu/